bbj-lab/fms-ehrs/README.md

 1B-parameter architecture on our tokenized MIMIC training and validation sets.
 This model then takes the place of $p$ in the above equations.
-We can take example timelines and use the model-determined measure of information to highlight them (first 102 tokens shown here):
+We can take example timelines and use the model-determined measure of information to highlight them (first 102 tokens shown here, reading from left to right in row-major order):

 ![Example highlighted timeline](./img/example_tl.svg)